jacquelinelala/GFN/README.md

 ```
 Then the deblurring and super-solving images ending with GFN_4x.png are in the directory of GOPRO_Large/Validation/Results.

 6. Calculate the PSNR using Matlab function ``GFN/evaluation/test_RGB.m``.
-The output of the average PSNR is 27.810232db.
+The output of the average PSNR is 27.810232 dB.
 You can also use the ``GFN/evaluation/test_bicubic.m`` to calculate the bicubic method.
 ```bash
 >> folder = 'your_downloads_directory/GOPRO_Large';
 >> test_RGB(folder)